butterkitty/TerokNor/README.md

 Notice that it has access to the DB and lists all the information for the Galera cluster.

+# Cleanup
+Delete the cluster from the [Google Cloud Console - Kubernetes Engine](https://console.cloud.google.com/kubernetes/)

+Delete the load balancers from [Google Cloud Console - Network Services - Load Balancing](https://console.cloud.google.com/net-services/loadbalancing/)

+Delete the project (if you created it just for this)

 # Explanation of Tradeoffs Made Due to Timeboxing
 * I would have used a certificate manager inside kubernetes to manage the certificate secrets.
 This would have the bonus of making it more secure as well as easier on the user.
 (DON'T USE WILDCARD CERTS IN PROD!)
 * Have the system automatically update the DNS using Google Cloud DNS (I've done this before and have a script for this in my [Helper-Scripts](https://github.com/butterkitty/Helper-Scripts) repository)